boybowboxTH/boybowboxTH/README.md

 # 🙏🏼Hello!
-My name is Suppanut Phonyomma
+My Name is Suppanut Phonyomma
 <br>I am interested in programming and constantly practice.
 I have collected various works that I have done in my spare time here